josphinenzila/time-count-down/README.md

 # Timer Count Down using plain javascript

-#### This is a simple web based application that counts the remaining days, hours, minutes and seconds to a particular date.
-The date variable can be changed in the script file
+## Description

-#### By Josphine Nzila (Software Developer)
+This is a simple web based application that counts the remaining days, hours, minutes and seconds to a particular date.
+The date variable can be changed in the script file.

 ## Technologies Used